dwajsman/wmdd_4935/week3/00_notes.md

 mentioned that the most
-common alternative to this solution is using a language that allows you to create new threads. what i left out is that this is really the only way to handle asynchronous I/O. Your operating system(OS) is really good working with threads, so node can be single threaded by handing off some operations to the system kernel.
+common alternative to this solution is using a language that allows you to create new threads. what i left out is that this is really the only way to handle asynchronous I/O. Your operating system(OS) is really good at working with threads, so node can be single threaded by handing off some operations to the system kernel.
 This is really clever and makes our lives as node developers much easier.